cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 7. **analysis-step-template** creates some histograms to check that the processing went OK.

-The first template must have the same name as the entrypoint value, which is declared close to the top of the file.
-Under the `dag` section of the first template, it calls other templates defined below.
-It also contains information such as arguments to pass into each of these sections and dependencies that ensure the templates are run in the correct order.

-The fifth template takes the array of the preceding step and iterates over it.
+The `runpoet" step takes the array of the preceding step as input and iterates over it.
 It runs multiple jobs at the same time.
 The Argo GUI helps us visualize this process.

 ![](../fig/poet-wf-2023.png)